hermanno18/Portfolio-API-Ressources/README.md

 ## Installation

-1. Download the ZIP file from [link to the ZIP file].
+1. Download the ZIP file.
-2. Unzip the file into the `wp-content/plugins/` directory of your WordPress site.
+2. Unzip the file into the `wp-content/plugins/` directory of your WordPress site (Or you can just import it from the admin dashboard).
 3. Activate the plugin from the admin dashboard.

 ## Configuration